lfbettcher/lfbettcher/README.md

 </span>

 #### Career 1.0
-👩‍🔬 Formerly a Research Scientist at UW
+👩‍🔬 &nbsp; Formerly a Research Scientist at UW
-📄 Co-authored 13 publications in peer-reviewed journals
+📄 &nbsp; Co-authored 14 publications in peer-reviewed journals
-🐊 B.S.
+🐊 &nbsp; B.S.
 Chemistry from UF

 <!--
 **lfbettcher/lfbettcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.